salihalpkara/yildizobsmobil/README.md

 This app makes it easier to login to YTU Student Affairs Information System (OBS) by providing an interface that remembers usernames and passwords.
 Also, there is a bottom navigation bar that has the frequently used pages (Weekly Schedule, Grades, Announcements, etc.) in the system to make it easier and faster to switch between different pages.

-While I was walking quickly to catch up with the lesson, I was having difficulties when I had to log into the system to find out which class the lesson would be in, because I was misclicking and this was slowing me down.
-In order to prevent this, I developed this application that requires minimum typing and minimum button click.
+While walking quickly to catch my class on one hand, and needing to log in to the system to find out which classroom the lesson was in on the other, the misclicks I made while trying to log in were slowing me down.
+In order to solve this issue, I developed this application that requires minimum typing and minimum button click.
 I achieved minimum typing by remembering usernames, passwords and E-Government login information.
 And by adding a bottom navigation bar that has the frequently used pages, I achieved the minimum click.

 To display the OBS website in my app, I utilized Flutter InAppWebView, and to remember the user's login information, I used Shared Preferences.
 I used Javascript to display the security code on the login screen, to automatically fill out the forms with the information provided by the user, and to switch pages within the site.